Yes, we are in the midst of a plague of guest hosts ravaging the airwaves.

 So I think the 2016 election was in part a reaction of conservatives who finally have had enough with the press.

-Because people now, having seen what Donald Brazil did and having seen what the press is up to, I think it's over for them.
+Because people now, having seen what Donna Brazil did and having seen what the press is up to, I think it's over for them.

-I don't think they can pull enough because we've we know what's underneath it.
+I don't think they can pull it off because we know what's underneath it.

 No, they've lost control and they're trying to regain control, which is why they've invented this fake news thing.

-The purpose of Benghazi, an attack on the anniversary of September eleventh, the first dead American ambassador in decades, uh an embarrassment, humiliation uh for the United States on the world stage.
+The purpose of Benghazi, an attack on the anniversary of September 11th, the first dead American ambassador in decades, an embarrassment, humiliation for the United States on the world stage.

-And the purpose of concocting a fake news story, blaming it, uh a seriously detailed fake news story, uh blaming it on some no-name schlub video maker in California, uh whom Hillary Clinton pledged they were gonna get him and toss him in jail, uh, was precisely uh to control the news cycle and win the election for them.
+And the purpose of concocting a fake news story, blaming it, a seriously detailed fake news story, blaming it on some no-name schlub video maker in California, whom Hillary Clinton pledged they were going to get him and toss him in jail, was precisely to control the news cycle and win the election for them.

 That was the most brazen lie.

-He used to dare them to turn their cameras around and show the crowds cheering and jeering at every put down of the American media, and they wouldn't.
+He used to dare them to turn their cameras around and show the crowds cheering and jeering at every put-down of the American media.

 They reacted like those cameras were nailed to the ground.